 So which candy do people like the most?
 It varies by state.

-As a distinguished online bulk candy store, we took a great big survey of over 50,000 CandyStore.com customers to find that out.
+As a distinguished online bulk candy store, we reached out to CandyStore.com customers to find that out.
+We got over 30,000 responses this year.
 We also checked in with our friendly major candy manufacturers and distributors to be sure our survey corresponded with their seasonal observations.

-You might be surprised by the results, illustrated above in the interactive candy map and below in the pretty, but non-interactive infographic.
-Both are embeddable if you’d like to share.
+You might be surprised by the results, illustrated above in the interactive candy map.

 So, which Christmas holiday candy does your state loves the most?
 Let us know what you think in the comments below.